merely-useful/r-rse/r-rse/course-design.md

   (we differentiate from this amazing book by structuring everything around this being a course, with exercises, assessments, (group?) projects, instructions/comments/notes for instructors, etc)
+    - From cwickham: Right, I think of R packages as being a reference book, we are writing for people learning this for the first time.

 ## Chapter outline